kgiori/things-gateway-guide/mozilla-gateway-guide.md

 Congratulations on choosing to set up your own private Smart Home Gateway.
 This guide provides an overview of what is currently referred to as the “Things Gateway” by Mozilla.
 It is an alpha prototype, v0.6.
 Hereafter we will usually just refer to it as the "gateway".

 The gateway lets you directly monitor and control your home over the web.
-But unlike many smart home and IoT products on the market, your smart home data stays in your home (on the gateway).
-The gateway can often bypass the need for you to purchase extra IoT hubs.
-And instead of downloading a different app for each brand, you can manage them all in one place through a web browser.
+Unlike many smart home hubs and connected IoT devices on the market, your data is not stored or processed in the cloud.
+It stays in your home on the gateway.
+The gateway can often bypass the need for you to purchase an IoT hub for each brand.
+And instead of downloading a different app for each brand, you can manage everything from one place, using any web browser.

 This guide will explain how to set up your gateway, connect smart home devices, create rules to automate your home, experiment with voice and text-based commands, and a few additional tips.